Walker Art Center: Performing arts

 Live performance art is a major part of the Walker's programming and it is seen as a leader in exhibiting the medium.
 In 1940, the Walker began presenting local dance, poetry, and concerts, largely organized by volunteers.
 By 1963, this group had become Center Opera, the Walker's performing arts program focused on exhibiting new works emphasizing visual design.
-In 1970, Center Opera disbanded from the Walker and became Minnesota Opera.
+In 1970, Center Opera disbanded from the Walker and became the Minnesota Opera.
 The same year, Performing Arts was officially designated as a department of the Walker Art Center.

 Since the 1960s, Performing Arts at the Walker has commissioned 265 performance works.
-In addition, the department programs a 25-show season every year that includes performances ranging from performance art, theater, dance, spoken word and music.
-It is one of the largest performing arts programs of its kind found in a museum in the nation.
+Notable coordinators of the performing arts programs include John Ludwig, Suzanne Weil, Nigel Redden, and Robert Stearns.
+In addition, the department programs a 25-show season every year that includes performance art, theater, dance, spoken word, and music.
+It is one of the nation's largest performing arts programs of its kind found in a museum.
 A number of artists have long histories working with and performing at the Walker, most notably choreographers Bill T. Jones, Meredith Monk, and Merce Cunningham, for whom the Walker staged the retrospective Life Performs Art in 1998.
 As a longtime associate of the Merce Cunningham Dance Company, the Walker was able to acquire 150 art objects central to the company's history from the Cunningham Foundation in 2011.
 The agreement included sculptures, sets, costumes and other works by artists like Robert Rauschenberg and Jasper Johns.

 Moving image

-The Walker Art Center's film and video programs feature both contemporary and historical works.
+The Walker's film and video programs feature both contemporary and historical works.
 In the 1940s, the Walker identified moving images (mostly movies, but also experimental films) as integral to contemporary life.
 Artists of that time were experimenting with film's formal properties, such as light, motion, and sound, while also separating film art from conventional narrative cinema.

 In 1973, the Film/Video Department was officially formed and the Edmond R. Ruben Film and Video Study Collection was established, along with an endowment to fund the development of the archive.
-Ruben, a leading figure in film exhibition in the Upper Midwest, and his wife Evelyn believed in collecting films as a way of preserving the art form.
-Today, with more than eight hundred fifty titles, the Ruben Collection brings together classic and contemporary cinema as well as documentaries, avant-garde films, and video works by artists.
-It holds works by visual artists that range from Salvador Dalí, Marcel Duchamp, and Fernand Léger to extensive contemporary work by William Klein, Derek Jarman, Bruce Conner, Marcel Broodthaers, Matthew Barney, Nam June Paik, Wolf Vostell, and experimental artists such as Paul Sharits and Stan Brakhage.
+Ruben, a leading figure in film exhibition in the Upper Midwest, and his wife, Evelyn, believed in collecting films as a way of preserving the art form.
+Today, with more than 850 titles, the Ruben Collection brings together classic and contemporary cinema as well as documentaries, avant-garde films, and video works by artists.
+It holds works by visual artists ranging from Salvador Dalí, Marcel Duchamp, and Fernand Léger to extensive contemporary work by William Klein, Derek Jarman, Bruce Conner, Marcel Broodthaers, Matthew Barney, Nam June Paik, Wolf Vostell, and experimental artists such as Paul Sharits and Stan Brakhage.